Documentation

 identify the used IDs and pick a unique ID.

-The below commands are included into an easy to use script which is available as osx_useradd.sh:
+The commands below are included into an easy-to-use script available on

 # Create the group dedicated to the service account.